JeffreyHartman/rot.js_playground/README.md

 rot.js_playground
 =================

-Created following the tutorial for rot.js on RogueBasin (mostly).
-Pretty much unplayable at the moment, heavy modifications to follow.
+Javascript roguelike built using the rot.js framework.
+Project is its infancy, and practically unplayable at the moment.